t-starkw/me-read/README.md

   * [Questions](#questions)

   ## Installation
-  tbd
+  N/A

   ## Usage
-  To generate your own README for your next project or application, simply call the following command in your preferred terminal:
+  To generate your own README for your next project or application, simply call the following command in your preferred terminal and answer the prompts that follow:

   `node index.js`

-  and answer the prompts that follow.

   Need extra help?
 Watch this short [Demo Video](https://drive.google.com/file/d/13u9tuvpRXombxNO-_i4pHKKxXPshxyu6/view)